thrash-lab/viability_test/README.md

 After a few seconds, you should see something like the following:
 ```
-Predicting outcome of a DTE experiment using 4 processors and 9999 bootstraps

     You simulated a DTE where you inoculated 500 wells with an average of 2 cells per well.
     Your estimated relative abundance for your taxon of interest was:       50.000%
     Your estimated viability of your taxon of interest was:                 100.000%